danielgreenberger/RaceCar/RosIntegration/README.md

 ### High Level Design overview

-The main idea was to create an easy-to-use interface of ROS, while still allowing portability of the RaceCar code to other platform (specifically, to just running RaceCar directly from the OS).
+The main idea was to create an easy-to-use interface of ROS, while still allowing portability of the RaceCar code to other platforms (in particular, we wanted to still support running RaceCar directly from the OS).

 In order to archive this balance, the following design decisions were made: